projectdelphai/projectdelphai.github.com/source/_posts/2013-03-15-replacing-google-reader-with-tt-rss-on-heroku.markdown

 The next thing is to move to the [postgres heroku page](https://postgres.heroku.com/) to view your database information.
 You can login using your Heroku credentials.
 From there switch to the databases page and click on the database that matches with your site.
 It will have the format of \<username\>-ttrss::\<databasenickname\>.
 On your database page, record the Host name, the Database name, the User, and the Password (You'll need to click show).

 Move back to your application folder, and create a copy of the config.php-dist file and name it config.php.
 Open up the config.php file in your editor and change the values of DB_HOST to your Host name, DB_USER to your User name, DB_PASS to your Password, and uncomment the DB_PORT section and keep it as 5432.
-You can keep the DB_TYPE as pgsql since your using postgres instead of mysql.
+You can keep the DB_TYPE as pgsql since you're using postgres instead of mysql.
 The last thing you'll need to change here is the SELF_URL_PATH to

 	http://\<username\>-ttrss.heroku.com/